chrnz008/dotfilez/README.md

 - windows
 - vim has a rtp search that which is better it is at .home/vim or .config/vim in unix and vimfiles in win yk what to do
+- changing the power plan to perfromace in powerplan in windows improves cursor scrolling performance in vim